The seeker friendly purpose driven church growth movement

 Some errors taught in the purpose driven church growth movement

-Postmillennial and amillennial theology are in error.
+Postmillennial and Amillennial Theology are error.
 There simply is no way that the Church will Christianize the world before the King comes back to rule it with a rod of iron.
-The Bible does not teach this dominion theology.
+The Bible does not teach this Dominion Theology.
 Christianity is losing ground in the world and true Christianity is even losing ground with those who identify with Christianity due to many forms of apostasy in the church.
 Scripture does not teach that the world will be Christianized before Jesus returns.
 It teaches that the world is heading for destruction and that Jesus comes back physically or no flesh on earth would survive (Mat 24:22).

 Many of those who lead this movement have no clue that we are in the end-times because they took the prophecies that speak of it and say it all happened in 70 AD.
-Yet, almost all scholarship says the book of Revelation was written after 70 AD.
+Yet, almost all scholarship says the book of Revelation was written after 70 AD and the judgments within that book were never literally fulfilled.
 One sixth of the Bible is still unfulfilled prophecy and could not have been fulfilled in past times by any literal reading of the text.
-They rob God of all the future events He foretold by His prophets and replace them with a strange doctrine of Western market driven Churchianity on earth.
-The Bible teaches that Jesus removes the true Church at the rapture, deals with evil people in judgment, and only then comes back with His Church to rule and reign.
+They rob God of all the future events He foretold by His prophets and replace them with a strange doctrine of western market driven Churchianity on earth.
+The Bible teaches that Jesus removes the true Church at the rapture, deals with evil people on earth in judgment, and only then comes back with His Church to rule and reign.

 They teach messages directed at the seeker in their main Sunday service.
-Yet, in these messages they give the seeker no clue that mankind is sinful and can only be changed by a rebirth in Christ.
+Yet, in these messages they give the seeker no clue that mankind is sinful and can only be changed by a spiritual rebirth in Christ.
 In addition, Christians in their congregation who only find time to attend the seeker services are not fed what they need to grow.
 They become anorexic and no longer have any desire to eat God's true word.
 These churches often become sanctuaries for unbelievers and biblically illiterate baby Christians.
-This movement provides for all needs of the flesh on many of their campuses.
-You can even many times find a nice lounge where you can get a danish and a cappuccino.
-These churches are physically very rich and appealing but spiritually if one calls himself a Christian, attends a seeker-friendly service and has no other function in the Body of Christ, he most likely can only be identified with Laodicea (Rev 3:16 ).
+This movement provides for the needs of the flesh on many of their campuses.
+You often can find a nice lounge where you can get a Danish and a cappuccino but real spiritual nourishment hardly can be found.
+These churches are physically very rich and appealing but spiritually if one calls himself a Christian, attends a seeker-friendly service, and has no other function in the Body of Christ, he most likely can only be identified with Laodicea (Rev 3:16 ).
 This lukewarm church example found in Revelation is spewed out of the mouth of Jesus.

 Rick Warren, seems to preach a form of fatalism.
 Warren seems to teach that we are exactly like God wants us to be in the flesh and there is little we can do about it other than find out our purpose in life.
 I wonder how finding your purpose actually changes God's purpose for anyone?
 Actually, a fatalist would say it does not; it just makes the person a more contented purpose driven person.